ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-unity-apps-on-android/5-collect.md

 You have now collected performance data for two versions of our build; essentially “pre” and “post” optimization.
 The optimizations (Burst and Neon) made in this sample will be covered in the next learning path in this series.

-plain.data contains performance data from the unoptimized version.
+Plain.data contains performance data from the unoptimized version.
 Neon.data contains data from our optimized version.

 You now know how to use the Profiler tool to analyze specific frames of performance data and save data for later.

-In the next section we will use the Analyzer tool to visualize and compare the data you have collected.
+In the next section, we will use the Analyzer tool to visualize and compare the data you have collected.